-The temperature should never exceed the industry agreed maximum of 27°C at the underside of the floor covering.
-Failure to follow these guidelines can result in the floor joints opening, and on some occasions discolouring, all of which can occur within a long or short period of time.
+The temperature should never exceed the industry agreed maximum of 27°C at the underside of the floor covering (the adhesive line).
+Failure to follow these guidelines can result in the floor covering de-bonding, joints opening, and on some occasions discolouring, all of which can occur within a long or short period of time.